In This Article

 The single biggest mistake new AI agency owners make is going too broad.
 "I help businesses with AI" is not a positioning, it is a shrug.
 The agencies that close clients fast and charge premium retainers have a tight niche, defined by the industry they serve and the specific problem they solve.

-| Industry | Pain Point | Agent to Deploy |
+| Industry | Pain Point | What to Build |

 |---|---|---|

-| HVAC | Missed calls equal lost revenue | Missed-call text-back plus booking |
+| HVAC / Plumbing | Missed calls during busy hours | Missed-call text-back |

-| Law Firms | Slow intake equals lost cases | AI intake qualification plus scheduling |
+| Law Firms | After-hours intake calls going unanswered | AI intake assistant |

 Pick one.
 You can always expand later, but your first clients will come from a laser-focused answer to "who do you help and what problem do you solve?"
 If you have personal familiarity with the niche, through a previous job or a family member's business, even better.
 Warm context beats cold context every time when you are starting out.